toej93/toej93.github.io/_pages/about.md

 I completed my undergraduate studies at Universidad de Colima, in Colima, Mexico; in 2015 under the supervision of [Dr. Alfredo Aranda (Fefo)](https://www.dunescience.org/facesofdune/alfredo-fefo-aranda/).
 In the summers of 2013 and 2014 I had the great opportunity to spend two internships at the neutrino division at the Argonne National Laboratory, working under the supervision of Dr. Jonathan Paley.
 My work consisted of simulating different designs of neutrino detectors, and evaluating their feasibility.

-Apart from physics, my interests are dancing, [photography](https://oia.osu.edu/get-involved/signature-events/international-photography-competition-exhibition/2019-international-photography-exhibition/pretzel-man/) and traveling.
+Apart from physics, my interests are cycling, [photography](https://oia.osu.edu/get-involved/signature-events/international-photography-competition-exhibition/2019-international-photography-exhibition/pretzel-man/) and climbing.